The science behind broken heart syndrome

 Stress and broken heart syndrome

 One of the best ways to relieve stress and help your heart at the same time is exercise.
-Not only does it improve your physical condition, it can reduce stress hormones and releases endorphins, the body’s natural painkillers and mood elevators.
-Experts recommend at least 150 minutes per week of moderate-intensity exercise or 75 minutes per week of vigorous-intensity exercise.
+Not only does it improve your physical condition, but exercise can also reduce stress hormones and release endorphins, the body’s natural painkillers and mood elevators.
+Experts recommend getting at least 150 minutes per week of moderate-intensity exercise like brisk walking or yoga, or 75 minutes per week of vigorous-intensity exercise like swimming or running.

 Article sources open article sources